Thorsten Arnold

 Thorsten is a well-connected ecological food and farming systems advocate.
 He is currently board member with the Grey County chapter of the National Farmers Union.
 Thorsten is past board member of the Organic Council of Ontario, he was “Strategic Initiatives Coordinator” with the Ecological Farmers of Ontario, presenter with the Local Farm & Food Cooperatives network, advisor to Sustain Ontario, contributor to the Organic Value Chain Round Table, and convenor or presenter at the Living Soil Symposium of Regeneration Canada and numerous other events.
 In a 2021 assessment, the Fair Finance Fund described Eat Local Grey Bruce , a coop that Thorsten designed and started, as “structurally sound” and “Ontario’s leading local food cooperative”.
 Thorsten shared his food & farming system vision in an Sustainable Living interview and is currently coordinating the project Regenerate Grey Bruce on narrative change.

-Thorsten’s other professional interest is in the governance of numerical modelling of watersheds, as assessment and decision tools in a changing climate.
-After supervising consultants around delineating drinking water protection areas in his home region, Grey Sauble/Saugeen, he combined his academic background in integrated modeling, work in consulting, and co-ordination from a government perspective.
-He co-authored one of the first guidelines for managing numerical modelling processes ever, for the Oak Ridges Moraine Coalition and the Toronto Region Conservation Authority (link).
+Thorsten’s second professional leg is in the watershed governance.
+Watershed assessment for water governance was the theme of his PhD.
+He later supervised consultants around delineating drinking water protection areas in his home region, Grey Sauble/Saugeen.
+He co-authored the Drinking Water Source Protection Assessment report, and proceeded to the development of source protection policies, as well as tools to effectively delineate risks.
+Recently, he was involved in a campaign to raise awareness around Karst and rural drinking water.
+In parallel, Thorsten pursued methodological work in support of governance of numerical modelling of watersheds.
+Drawing on his academic background in integrated modeling, consulting work, and his government perspective, he co-authored one of the first guidelines for managing numerical modelling processes in public sector agencies, for the Oak Ridges Moraine Coalition and the Toronto Region Conservation Authority (link).
 This guideline offers tools and procedures for governing modelling projects between consultants and public agencies.
 Other projects included developing a pragmatic yet model-based approach to assessing drinking water threats (Arnold 2015), an assessment of Ontario’s institutional lessons on watershed modelling (Arnold & Marchildon 2018), and recently a generalized framework for the management of numeric models in the public sector (Arnold et al., 2020).
 This work on model management in public sector agencies builds on his academic work during his PhD and on his work experience in diverse government institutions in Chile, Germany, Peru, Ontario, and at UN level in Rome.

 With his wife Kristine, Thorsten co-owns Persephone Market Garden, a mixed vegetable farm that markets directly to customers and to restaurants in the Owen Sound region.
 He is well familiar with production processes of fruits and vegetables, and increasingly interested in woodlot management for biodiversity.